Symbian9/wiki-template/Translation.md

 <img src="https://hosted.weblate.org/widgets/openorienteering/-/287x66-grey.png" alt="Translation status" />
 </a>

 Editing translations online on [Weblate](https://hosted.weblate.org/projects/openorienteering/mapper/) is the most convenient way to start contributing.
 You can register/login with your Github account.
 Weblate provides a number of checks and other interesting features.
+There is an [online translators guide](https://docs.weblate.org/en/latest/user/).

 However, there is no easy way to test the translations until they eventually arrive in an unstable build.